ALTER SYSTEM

 The

-setting allows ongoing transactions to complete before the session is disconnected.
-If the session has no ongoing transactions, then this clause has the same effect described for asKILL
+POST_TRANSACTIONsetting allows ongoing transactions to complete before the session is disconnected.
+If the session has no ongoing transactions, then this clause has the same effect described for asKILLSESSION.

 -